nikolaposa/rate-limit/README.md

 General purpose rate limiter that can be used to limit the rate at which certain operation can be performed.
 Default implementation uses Redis as backend.

- This package also provides PSR-15 rate limiter middleware suitable for API or other application endpoints.

 ## Installation

 The preferred method of installation is via [Composer](http://getcomposer.org/).
 Run the following